Course Catalog 2024-2025

 Re-forming the nation after the Civil War was no easy feat.
 During the period between 1865 and 1914, how did regions recently at war with one another view America differently?
 How did people of different races, classes, genders and other identities define their relationship to the nation?
 What role did empire-building, science and industrialization play in the re-forming of America into the superpower that it would become in the twentieth century?
 This course engages American writers as they explore these and other questions of meaning, value and power--with an emphasis on writers who shaped, critiqued and stood apart from their rapidly changing society.

-ENG 235/ AFR 170 Survey of African American Literature 1746–1900 (4 Credits)
+ENG 235/ AFR 170 Survey of African-American Literature 1746–1900 (4 Credits)

 Offered as AFR 170 and ENG 235.
 An introduction to the themes, issues and questions that shaped the literature of African Americans during its period of origin.
 Texts include poetry, prose and works of fiction.
 Writers include Harriet Jacobs, Frances Harper, Charles Chesnutt, Frederick Douglass and Phillis Wheatley. {L}